fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v2/observations_log.md

 ### Observations
 Alu: skip needless tabs and or increase tols where not critical Y motor plate collides with y backstop screws so that motor can’t disengage rack (?)
+Had to file quite a bit to get the X-rail on.
 ### Suggested updates
+Make access holes so that the feet to bottom plate screws can be easier accessed.
 X echain collides with screws
 Accitentaly Flipped the installation of the ribs in gantry and in gantry feet, make symmetrical or not fit the wrong way Ribs in gantry should not touch press out x axis, risk of missalign